 Peleshok was on the Board of Directors of Pele Mountain Resources (TSX-V:GEM) and worked in Special Initiatives, Risk Management, Office of the CRO at CIBC.

 She graduated with a degree in Chemical Engineering from the University of Toronto and from the Directors Education Program (DEP) at the Rotman School of Business.
 She is a Professional Engineer (P.Eng.) licensed with the Professional Engineers of Ontario (PEO) and received her ICD.D designation from the Institute of Corporate Directors.

 In 2014, the Canadian Board Diversity Council (CBDC) selected her as a Diversity 50 Board eligible candidate.
 She is a proud Activator with SheEO.
 In 2019, Peleshok became a Fellow and Governor of The Royal Canadian Geographical Society, and currently serves on the Advancement Committee.

 John C. Pollack is a retired natural resources research scientist and manager for the B.C. provincial government, with an M.Sc. from the University of Alberta.

 Since the late 1960’s he has participated in more than 70 speleological and underwater archaeological expeditions around the world, and specializes in total station and GPS mapping of foreshore and land sites, and side scan surveys.

 He is a Research Associate with the Institute of Nautical Archaeology at Texas A&M University, a PIfA with the Institute for Archaeologists (England), and specializes in stern wheel steamboats.
-John has served on a variety of non-profit boards and now lives near Nelson, BC.
+Pollack has served on a variety of non-profit boards and now lives near Nelson, B.C.